 Why Does The Printed Circuit Board (PCB) Color Matter?

 LED lights are mounted to a Printed Circuit Board (or PCB for short).
 The color of that PCB makes a difference in how the finished installation looks in the daylight.
 Our LED light strips come in two versions to match the surface the strip will be attached to.
 If you have a light colored RV, you will probably want to order the WHITE PCB light strip.
 If you have a dark colored RV, you will probably want to order the BLACK PCB light strip.
 Personal preference only.

-PLEASE NOTE: The environmentally safe epoxy coating used to seal our LED strips will tend to have a yellowish tint over time – typically in a year or so.
+PLEASE NOTE: The environmentally safe Polyurethane coating used to seal our LED strips will tend to have a yellowish tint over time.
 It will be more noticeable on LEDs mounted on white PCB vs black PCB.
 This yellowing does not impact the brightness or functionality of the LEDs.
 Also, strips that are exposed to UV sunlight won't tend to exhibit the yellowish tint as much as those that are used indoors.

 There are a number of options available which you may wish to consider.
 If you have a question as to what you need, call us!
 We're here to help.

 - Our standard awning light includes our PLUS version Remote Control.
 You have the option of purchasing this awning light without the controller.
 Why?
 Because some customers want to replace their existing factory awning light with a high-intensity, high-quality awning light and wire it directly into the existing switch mechanism.
 In this scenario you don't need the controller.
 Just be aware that without the controller you will not have the abilty to dim the lights.
 Also, if you are replacing an existing factory light you need to make sure you have the lights wired properly.

 - 110vac to 12vdc power converter.
 In situations where you don't have access to sufficient 12vdc power, you can use this 110vac to 12vdc power converter.